lndex on Censorship and ARTICLE 19 are alarmed by the continuing assault on press freedom in Egypt. This week, no less than three cases

 will come to trial.
 All three represent a serious infringement of the right to free expression.
 It is the culmination of a year-long campaign of intimidation against journalists and bloggers

 Howaida Taha, al Jazeera journalist, was detained in January 2007, while making a documentary on torture in Egypt.
 Her case comes up on 3 December.
 The documentary was broadcast on al Jazeera in April and has become a significant testimony of the

-Rights.
-Earlier this year, Judge Abd al-Fattah Mourad filed a lawsuit against a number of human rights NGOs and blogs, describing them as terrorist and accusing them of harming the reputation of Egypt and Arab rulers and of posting information which
+Human Rights.
+Earlier this year, Judge Abd al-Fattah Mourad filed a lawsuit against a number of human rights NGOs and blogs, describing them as terrorist and accusing them of harming the reputation of Egypt and Arab rulers and of posting

 Newspaper editor Ibrahim Eissa was sentenced by an Egyptian court to six months hard labor in jail for publishing an article last year about health problems facing Egypt's President Hosni Mubarak.

 He was found guilty of damaging the national economy, although bankers have said it was difficult to link the drop in foreign investment at the time to the articles that were published.

 Central Bank officials testified in court that investments of up to $350 million left the country on the days that Al-Dustour published the reports on the president's health.

 Last year, Eissa was sentenced along with three other newspaper editors to a year in prison in a separate case for defaming Mubarak and his ruling National Democratic party.
 That trial also concerned newspaper articles about the president's